 Vd: Depends upon route of administration; high concentrations found in highly perfused organs such as liver, lungs, heart, and brain

-Rapidly hydrolyzed by plasma enzymes to 2-chloro-4-aminobenzoic acid and 8-diethylaminoethanol (80% conjugated before elimination)
+Rapidly hydrolyzed by plasma enzymes to 2-chloro-4-aminobenzoic acid and beta-diethylaminoethanol (80% conjugated before elimination)

-Urine (minimal as unchanged drug in urine; metabolites: Cloro-aminobenzoic acid and diethylaminoethanol primarily excreted unchanged)
+Urine (minimal as unchanged drug in urine; metabolites: Chloro-aminobenzoic acid and beta-diethylaminoethanol primarily excreted unchanged)

 Onset of Action

 6 to 12 minutes

 Up to 60 minutes (patient, type of block, concentration, and method of anesthesia dependent)